chiphogg/vim-vtd/README.md

 Not-even-remotely alpha yet.
 Still hacking around.

-But I _have_ built a working GTD using Vim before.
-Half of the work here

 ## Should _you_ use it?

 Rule #1 to keep in mind: __this is written to be *my personal* productivity